Nightmares on Elm Street: Development

-The comics uses the concept of "the Beautiful Dream", referenced in the A Nightmare on Elm Street 3: Dream Warriors film only through words spoken by Kristen Parker, but in Wes Craven and Bruce Wagner's original script, another penultimate scene was present in which Kristen asks Neil Gordon (after Nancy's death) if the two still see each other and Gordon responds: "Yeah, we do.
+The comic uses the concept of "the Beautiful Dream", referenced in the A Nightmare on Elm Street 3: Dream Warriors film only through words spoken by Kristen Parker, but in Wes Craven and Bruce Wagner's original script, another penultimate scene was present in which Kristen asks Neil Gordon (after Nancy's death) if the two still see each other and Gordon responds: "Yeah, we do.
 In fact, I'm seeing her tonight.
 That's why I'm in such a rush to get to sleep".
 This was also in the final script, but was omitted for the film.

-The comics also references another omitted concept known as the "dream pool(s)", originating from an unused screenplay for A Nightmare on Elm Street 5: The Dream Child written by Craig Spector and John Skipp.
+The comic also references another omitted concept known as the "dream pool(s)", originating from an unused screenplay for A Nightmare on Elm Street 5: The Dream Child written by Craig Spector and John Skipp.
 Spector explains that the concept of the dream pool is a “purely Jungian notion, this place in the collective unconscious where everybody’s dreams link up.
 The unconscious is the back door to the mind, and the back door can swing both ways.
 If Freddy can get into people’s dreams via that door, it would be possible for Alice to get into Freddy’s dreams via the same route, and therefore into his past”.
 Spector elaborates that “The way we presented the dream pool was to have Freddy like an oil slick floating on the surface, a black, eternal force that needs to get back to the physical realm because that’s where the action is”.
 According to Michael De Luca, the dream pool concept was dropped as it made the story of The Dream Child too convoluted and with too much backstory.
 The dream pool concept was also used in the short story "Dead Highway, Lost Roads" (1991) by Philip Nutman in the non-canonical anthology book The Nightmares on Elm Street: Freddy Krueger's Seven Sweetest Dreams; Nutman had also been the author of the Fangoria article from 1989 in which Spector explained his idea of the concept.